 Ultra Businesses must comply with local competition laws.
 Failure to comply with such laws can lead to significant fines based on worldwide annual turnover.

 Approval of contracts, contract changes and ongoing contract compliance management represents a key part of Ultra’s internal control system.

 All Contracts entered into by the Ultra businesses must be effectively managed from a financial, operational, technical, commercial and legal perspective throughout the Project lifecycle (negotiation, delivery, termination and expiration) to help realise financial objectives and mitigate and control contractual risk.

 Compliance with this policy is required ensure:

-- contracts and contract changes are properly negotiated and have a risk profile acceptable to the individual Ultra business and the wider Ultra Group.
+- contracts and contract changes are properly negotiated and have a risk profile acceptable to the individual Ultra business.

 - contract risks are identified, mitigated and managed.